amphp/http-client/README.md

 // After\all() combines our array of promises into a single promise that will
 // fail if any one of the individual promises fails.
 Remember that Promise::wait()
-// will throw if resolutionfails!
+// will throw if resolution fails!
 $comboPromise = After\all([$googlePromise, $bingPromise]);
 list($googleResponse2, $bingResponse) = $comboPromise->wait();